Eyewitness (1970 film): Critical

 The New York Times called the film an "exasperating model of how not to film the fable of the boy who cried wolf...
 What ever happened to British restraint?
 The tone of the film is even more hysterical than the boy...
 Under John Hough's direction, the picture raucously careens after the sprinting lad, with the nervous color camera all but doing a back flip, plus a blaring score of eerie sounds and spookier rock 'n' roll.
 Worst of all, the screenplay continually cuts from the boy and his plight to some singularly dull adults."

 The Los Angeles Times called it "thoroughly satisfying".
+Filmink argued the main fault of the film was it had four different heroes.

 Box office

 According to EMI Records, the film performed "outstandingly" in Japan.
-However, it was a box-office disappointment.
+However, overall it was a box-office disappointment.